 At South Farnborough Junior School, we are committed to supporting the health and wellbeing of our pupils and staff to ensure that the school is a community where everyone feels able to thrive.
 Positive mental wellbeing is essential if children and young people are to flourish and lead fulfilling lives.

-Our role in school is to ensure that children are able to manage times of change and stress, and that they are supported to reach their potential or access help when they need it.
+Our role in school, is to ensure that children are able to manage times of change and stress, and that they are supported to reach their potential or access help when they need it.
 Children are taught when to seek help, what help is available, and the likely outcome of seeking support so that they have the confidence and knowledge for themselves or others.
 We also have a role to ensure that children learn about what they can do to maintain positive mental health, what affects their mental health and how they can help reduce the stigma surrounding mental health issues.
-As part of our targeted provision, we have and continue to access, outside help and support for pupils when required.

-At South Farnborough, we believe that teaching about mental health and emotional wellbeing as part of a comprehensive PSHE education curriculum is vital.
-PSHE is central to the curriculum across the whole school and assists pupils to cope with the changes at puberty, introduces them to a wider world, manage transitions and enables them to make an active contribution to their communities.
-The concepts covered in PSHE include keeping safe and managing risk, identity, equality, managing feelings and emotions, relationships, change, resilience and being healthy, which includes physical, mental, emotional and social well-being.
+At South Farnborough, we believe that teaching about mental health and emotional wellbeing as part of a comprehensive PDL education curriculum is vital.
+Personal Development Learning (PDL) is central to the curriculum across the whole school and assists pupils to cope with the changes at puberty, introduces them to a wider world, manage transitions and enables them to make an active contribution to their communities.
+The concepts covered in PDL include keeping safe and managing risk, identity, equality, managing feelings and emotions, relationships, change, resilience and being healthy, which includes physical, mental, emotional and social well-being.
 We aim to promote pupils’ wellbeing through an understanding of their own and others’ emotions and the development of healthy coping strategies.

 Levels of support

 Additional and Targeted Support